lancecasselman/photo-shoot-scheduler/replit.md

 # Photography Management System

 ## Overview
 A streamlined photography business management platform designed for professional photographers.
 Its purpose is to provide essential workflow management tools, including session scheduling, client management, invoicing, and contract signing.
-The platform operates on a freemium model, offering basic features for all users and premium features via subscription.
+The platform operates on a freemium model, offering basic features for all users and premium features via subscription ($29/month Professional, $79/month Studio).
 The business vision is to empower photographers with tools to efficiently manage their operations, enhancing productivity and client satisfaction.
+Features a commercial landing page with Stripe payment integration for subscription management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.